sophiaellis1313/tidelatest/_posts/2022-10-07-hidden-gems-naples--the-amalfi-coast.md

 **Bagni della Regina Giovanna**

 In the shadow of Sorrento, this wild and natural swimming and picnic spot has been a well-kept secret for more than two millennia.
-It’s named after 15th Century Giovanna d'Angio, Queen of the Kingdom of Naples, who allegedly used to escape here to come bathing with her various lovers.
+It’s named after 15th Century Giovanna d’Angio, Queen of the Kingdom of Naples, who allegedly used to escape here to come bathing with her various lovers.

 Bagni della Regina Giovanna is impossibly picturesque, framed by a natural archway and sheltered from the waves, and has to be seen to be believed.
 On the cliffs far above, the ruins of a Roman villa date back to the 1st Century BC.
 To have a chance of finding this place by land, you’ll have to take a train to Sorrento, a bus and a long, steep walk through olive groves.
 By water, on the other hand, it’s a piece of cake, which is why the mystical sea cave is fairly quiet even in the height of summer.
 Trust us, you won’t be disappointed.